AsifulNobel/Metsys/README.md

 Our database dumps have been provided to view some data quickly and login using credentials given [here](ecommerce-site-with-chatbot/superPass.txt).
 The database dumps can be found inside `ecommerce-site-with-chatbot` directory with `.dump` extension and can be restored using psql.

 The applications of this repository have not been hosted anywhere.
-So, the credentials and `security_key.txt` values are harmless.
+So, the credentials and `security_key.txt` values are **harmless**.
 But if anyone is hoping to run it in a publicly accessible server, then please change those for your own good.

 ## License